unixarcade/Empty-Dungeon-Adventure/README.md

 Things it does not include
-screens

 a game loop
-lots of variables to control a character story classes and just about anything else you could want.
+lots of variables to control a character story and many other things you could want

 The good news is that it is mostly empty which is a fairly good starting point when you want a point to start so either if you know little or nothing you could use the statements follow them out and make the game and world more rich.